DETAILED ACTION

 The data storage device of claim 1, wherein the arbitration comprises: beginning processing of a first command for the first tenant; and beginning processing of a second command for the second tenant, wherein processing of the second command begins prior to completion of processing the first command.
 (Chrabieh [0038]: “Each task is assigned a priority level, and is associated with a stack 140.
 A first task may be preempted by a second task with higher priority, for example, which requires the system to momentarily suspend the first task.
 The system uses the stack 140 to preserve the state of the first task when the first task suspends.
 As previously described, when a task "A" stops or suspends and a task "B" resumes, a "context switch" occurs.”.)

-It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to incorporate the teaching of Lee into that of Au in order to have the arbitration comprises: beginning processing of a first command for the first tenant; and beginning processing of a second command for the second tenant, wherein processing of the second command begins prior to completion of processing the first command.
+It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to incorporate the teaching of Lee into that of Au and Xu in order to have the arbitration comprises: beginning processing of a first command for the first tenant; and beginning processing of a second command for the second tenant, wherein processing of the second command begins prior to completion of processing the first command.
 Au col 7, line 54 – col 8, line 10 teaches using priority as arbitration criteria in round robin fashion.
 One of ordinary skill can easily see that having a higher priority request preempt an currently executing, lower priority request would be allow the priority arbitration to function more dynamically to improve the efficiency of the scheduling system, such combination would enhance the overall appeals of all references and is therefore rejected under 35 USC 103.

 Claim(s) 3, 4, 6, 7, 11 – 13, 16 and 17 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Au, in view of Kutch et al (US 20210117360, hereinafter Kutch), and further in view of Jadon et al (USPAT 10552058, hereinafter Jadon).
+103 as being unpatentable over Au and Xu, in view of Kutch et al (US 20210117360, hereinafter Kutch), and further in view of Jadon et al (USPAT 10552058, hereinafter Jadon).

-As per claim 3, Au further discloses:
+As per claim 3, Au and Xu further teach:

 The data storage device of claim 1, wherein the controller comprises a data path, wherein the data path comprises: a write handler (Au figure 2, arbiter).